joshuabc@dancekal.org

 terrim@dancekal.org

-Terri D. Moore is joining Dance Kaleidoscope as the new Costume and Wardrobe Manager.
-She has been a stitcher, makeup, and wig stylist for over 35 years.
-Terri has built costumes for North Carolina Repertory Theater, Wagon Wheel Theater, and Butler University Ballet.
-Terri was the Hair and Makeup Supervisor for the second national tour of Spamalot and has worked on many other touring productions, including Hamilton in June 2023.
+Terri D. Moore joined Dance Kaleidoscope this season as the Costume and Wardrobe Manager.
+Terri has been a stitcher, makeup artist, and wig stylist for over 35 years.
+Terri was the Hair/Wig Supervisor for the national tour of Monty’s Python’s Spamalot.
+She has also built costumes for North Carolina Repertory Theatre, Wagon Wheel Theatre, and Butler University Ballet.
+Terri was the costume designer for Footlite Musicals’ 2014 production of Hedwig and the Angry Inch and ACT’s 2022 production of Working: The Musical

 davidh@dancekal.org